PrivacyGuard Identity Theft Protection

 When we dug a little deeper intro Trilegiant, we found some pretty interesting stuff.
 In 2009, the company got in trouble for some deceptive business practices, namely billing customers for memberships that they never signed up for and refusing to let people cancel.
 As a result of this class action lawsuit, Trilegiant had to pay up to $25 million to people across the nation who were wrongly billed.4 Unfortunately, this wasn’t the first time that PrivacyGuard faced legal trouble; in 2006, they settled in another class-action lawsuit for the same crimes.
 However, the settlement may have been a good thing for the company; they were forced to make cancelling easy, which we think they’ve achieved.

 On the other hand, PrivacyGuard has gone about 11 years since the last class-action lawsuit, so we think they’ve changed their ways.
+Keep in mind that it’s been about 11 years since the last class-action lawsuit, so we think PrivacyGuard has changed their ways.
 One thing that certainly made us feel better was their page from the Better Business Bureau;5 despite their multiple class-action lawsuits, the company has zero customer complaints in their 12 years on the site.
 But we understand if their litigious past is a dealbreaker.
 If that’s the case, check out the other services we liked on our list of the best identity theft protection.

 Overall, we’re really pleased with PrivacyGuard and think it’s worth the price, no matter what plan you choose.
 From $9.99 to $24.99 a month, PrivacyGuard gave us the monitoring we needed without breaking the bank.
 And while they can’t completely prevent identity theft, the same as any other service, that $1 million reimbursement maximum if our identities were stolen gave us total peace of mind.